keyvanestermann/better-fontawesome-wp/readme.txt

 Requires at least: 5.2
 Tested up to: 6.7.2
 Requires PHP: 5.6
-Stable tag: 1.0.0
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Allows you to use the latest version of FontAwesome with Elementor (currently 6.7.2)
+Allows you to choose which version of FontAwesome to use with WP and Elementor (currently 5.13.3 or 6.7.2)

 == Description ==

-Allows you to use the latest version of FontAwesome with Elementor (currently 6.7.2)
+Allows you to choose which version of FontAwesome to use with WP and Elementor (currently 5.13.3 or 6.7.2)

 == Installation ==